jasylwong/my_website/README.md

 # Personal website 👨‍💻

-This is the code behind my personal website.
+This is the code behind my personal website, built from the ground up using React.
 You can visit it by [clicking here](https://jason-wong.netlify.com/)!

 <div align="center"><img src="giphy.gif" /></div>